 Due to space and cost I was restricted to how many breeding bitches I could keep, also I had to have land and time enough to work and train animals to ensure they were worthy to breed on from.
 I selected the handsome rather than pretty bitches swaying to the heavier hound type.
 Fennel, a huge liver and white short-haired bitch from Rabbit, about twenty five inch at shoulder, large chest, strong head and bone, with a Pointer x Blood Hound look about her, proved to be sweet-natured, a good worker, always wanting to please and a very soft spacious mouth apart from with foxes, and the like!

 Myrtle!
 I waited for Holly’s last litter with Khan before finding her.
 Silver and white short-haired, her character and frame reminds me much of Willow her grandmother.
 Nicely proportioned about twenty one inch at shoulder she’s a buzz of energy and passion.
 A great trusted beating dog and shooting companion.
-People always comment about Fennel and Myrtle on what beautiful or gorgeous dogs they are, although Fennel gets mistaken for a dog occasionally due to being larger than the males!
+People always comment about Fennel and Myrtle on what beautiful or gorgeous dogs they are, although Fennel gets mistaken for a dog occasionally due to her size!

 HERCO